Fatumayattani/staba/README.md

 - **B2B Licensing**: Clinics and health tech startups can license the anonymized data insights or integrate the diagnosis agent into their systems.

 ---
-Absolutely!
-Here's a complete, detailed guide in **Markdown** format that documents **everything you've done** from the beginning of the project setup for `staba`, including installing tools, setting up the agents, integrating with IPFS (via `storacha`), and attempting communication.

----

-# 🧠 Staba Agent Project Setup

 ## 📁 Project Overview
 The goal of this project is to enable **two autonomous AI agents** (Symptom Collector and Diagnosis Generator) to: